dancer1325/kotlin-logging/README.md

 - Is location logging possible?
 Yes, location awareness was added in kotlin-logging 1.4.
 - When I do `logger.debug`, my IntelliJ IDEA run console doesn't show any output.
 Do you know how I could set the console logger to debug or trace levels?
 Is this an IDE setting, or can it be set in the call to KLogging()?
 Setting log level is done per implementation. kotlin-logging and slf4j are just facades for the underlying logging lib (log4j, logback etc') more details [here](http://stackoverflow.com/questions/43146977/how-to-configure-kotlin-logging-logger).
 - Can I access the actual logger?
 In platforms available yes, via `DelegatingKLogger.underlyingLogger` property.

-## Usage

-- See [wiki](https://github.com/oshai/kotlin-logging/wiki) for more examples.

-It is possible to configure IntelliJ live templates.
-For file level logger configure the following:
-- Text template: `private val logger = io.github.oshai.kotlinlogging.KotlinLogging.logger {}`.
-- Applicable in `Kotlin: top-level`.

 ## Support